amanjosan2008/sensehat-weather-info/README.md

 # sensehat-weather-info
-Display Weather information using onboard sensors &amp; External API Calls.
+Display Weather information using Onboard Sensors and External API Call to openweathermap.com